|Add to your personal catalog|

 HS-323 Social Violence in Latin America (Variable; 3.00 Credits; H,I) Focuses on the changing nature of social violence as a means of viewing the broad panorama of Latin American social history, particularly social tensions that reveal critical periods of transition.
 Theoretical frameworks for understanding social violence introduce the topic.
 Prerequisite: HS264 or permission of instructor.
 (A Peace and Conflict Studies course).

-HS-325 The U.S. Since 1945 (Spring; Yearly; 3.00 Credits; H) Covers the social, political and economic history since the Second World War.
+HS-325 The U.S. Since 1945 (Either Semester; Variable; 3.00 Credits; H) Covers the social, political and economic history since the Second World War.
 Themes include: the Cold War, suburbanization, the rise of consumer society, and more.
 Prerequisite: HS116.

 HS-326 Modern China (Spring; Yearly; 3.00 Credits; H,I) China over the past hundred years has played a major role in global affairs and is positioned to remain a dominant presence well into the 21st century.
 This course examines the rise of modern China focusing on its transition from a traditional Confucian state to a potent economic and political power.